CNR-STIIMA-IRAS/comau_c5gopen/comau_c5gopen_lpc/README.md

 # WARNING

 This package is under heavy development huge changes can happen.

+# CONTACT
+Enrico Villagrossi: enrico.villagrossi@stiima.cnr.it